-Cahill and his wife, Carah, have two sons, Patrick and Thomas, and reside in Wallingford.
+Cahill and his wife, Carah, have two sons, Patrick and Thomas, and a daughter, Elizabeth, and reside in Madison.

 |Title:||Assistant Coach - Recruiting Coordinator, Defensive Line|

-Dwayne Wilmot, a former star receiver and football captain at the University of Maine, is Yale’s new defensive line coach after coaching five seasons at his alma mater and then helping Harvard win a 2011 Ivy championship.
+Dwayne Wilmot, a former star receiver and football captain at the University of Maine, is Yale’s second-year defensive line coach.
+He came to the Bulldogs after coaching five seasons at his alma mater and then helping Harvard win a 2011 Ivy championship.

 Wilmot was the Black Bears’ defensive line coach and recruiting coordinator.
 His 2006 unit led the nation in rushing defense.
 Jovan Belcher, a 2008 Colonial Athletic Association Defensive Player-of-the-Year, All-American and Buck Buchanan Award Finalist, was one of three (Mike DeVito, Matt King) Wilmot players to sign as an NFL rookie free agents.

 Prior to returning to Orono, Wilmot spent three seasons as the recruiting coordinator and assistant defensive coach at Tennessee-Martin.